Marcus Aurelius

 Intro

-Emperor by profession and philosopher by way of life, Marcus Aurelius was an influential figure in second-century Rome.1 Aurelius searched for answers for metaphysical and ethical questions, such as: how can we achieve happiness?; how can I be a good person?; what is my purpose?2
+Emperor by profession and philosopher by way of life, Marcus Aurelius was an influential figure in second-century Rome.1 Aurelius searched for answers to metaphysical and ethical questions, such as: how can we achieve happiness?; how can I be a good person?; what is my purpose?2

 Very little is needed to make a happy life; it is all within yourself in your way of thinking.